Alumni Postgraduate Research Scholarship - exclusively for Kent graduates

 - The successful applicants will be registered for a full-time research degree; the scholarships will be offered for one year in the first instance, renewable for a maximum of three years.
-The scholarships will cover tuition fees at the home rate and a maintenance grant at the same rate as the UK Research Councils (£14,296 for the academic year 2016/17).
+The scholarships will cover tuition fees at the home rate and a maintenance grant at the same rate as the UK Research Councils (£14,553 for 2017/18).

 - The successful applicants will be expected to act as 'ambassadors' for the University and to assist with fundraising for future scholarships.
 This will involve attending alumni events (not more than two per year) and being featured in, or writing for, University publications such as KENT, the University of Kent magazine or the University internal Newsletter.

 - Hold, or be expected to hold a Bachelor's degree (1 or 2.1), or Master's degree (merit or distinction) from the University of Kent;

 - Hold an offer of a place for a full-time postgraduate research degree at University of Kent for the following academic year 2017/18 (current research postgraduate students will only be considered in exceptional circumstances);

 - demonstrate that they have made a contribution to the wider University community, for example, through Students' Union activities - societies, sports, volunteering - or acting as a student representative on University committees;

 - have excellent written and oral communication skills and be able to: